 I added a generous drizzle of chocolate ganache on top of each layer of frosting.
 I topped the ganache with a sprinkle of chopped walnuts and loads of mini marshmallows.

 This cake has a lot going on between each layer, so I added a tiny bit of frosting on top of the mini marshmallows.

-It also ensures there are big pockets of air stick between the cake layers, which can hide between the mini marshmallows.
+It also ensures there are no big pockets of air stuck between the cake layers, which can hide between the mini marshmallows.